QLD WorkCover Claims – Workplace Injuries

 As a leading compensation law firm, Attwood Marshall Lawyers can help you claim benefits and compensation if you have been injured at work.
 All Queenslanders should be able to go to work without the threat of workplace injury or death.
 We can assist you to claim benefits for weekly income payments, medical treatment costs, return to work assistance, and advise you as to your rights to claim common law compensation for negligence.

 In Queensland, most employers are insured with WorkCover Queensland, with a small number of other workers’ compensation insurers and self-insurers.
-When you are injured at work, you usually have significant benefits and compensation available to you to assist in recovering from your injury.
+When you are injured at work, you usually have significant benefits and compensation available to you to assist in recovering from your injury and helping you get better so that you can return to work.
 In cases of work injuries caused through negligence, or an unsafe system of work, injured workers may also have a common law claim available to them.

-A common law claim can involve a once-off, lump sum payment for all past and future income loss, treatment costs, paid care costs (e.g. gardener, cleaner) and general damages (pain and suffering) suffered as a result of the work injury.
+A common law claim can involve a once-off, lump-sum payment for all past and future income loss, treatment costs, paid care costs (e.g. if you require assistance with gardening or cleaning at your home) and general damages (pain and suffering) suffered as a result of the work injury.

-Don’t be persuaded by your employer or WorkCover – you need your own legal assistance as soon as possible!
-The system is difficult for injured workers to navigate unassisted.
+Don’t be persuaded by your employer or WorkCover who may discourage you from making a claim after sustaining an injury – you need your own legal assistance as soon as possible to find out where you stand!
+The system is difficult for injured workers to navigate unassisted, and often people miss out on accessing the benefits they are entitled to.
 We are here to help.

 Book online now